davidccs/trading-platform/README.md

 - If the stock price you are buying at is equal or above the current market price.
 A purchase can be made.
 - If the stock price you are selling at is lower than the market price.
 It will automatically be sold.
 - Vice versa for the inverse.
+- There is only one user available and you cannot add more users.